This map shows which areas of the Greenland glacier are shrinking and

 News story originally written on March 13, 1999

-Scientists aren't sure why the ice sheet is shrinking.
-They think that
+While scientists aren't sure what caused the ice loss, they think that

 You might also be interested in: